trisfaizal/Marketing-Site/src/_features/organisations.md

     text: Control your team's access to sites on CloudCannon.
     icon: organizing-projects
   - heading: Team management
-    text: Sharing each individual site with team members is an administration nightmare.
-With organisations, you can share all of your sites, and future sites at once.
+    text: Sharing a large number of sites individually with your team can get in the way of updating them.
+With organisations, you can share all of your current and future sites at once.
     icon: followers
   - heading: Make CloudCannon your own
-    text: With organisations you can change the interface colours and add a logo to brand CloudCannon as your own.
+    text: With organisations, you can change the interface colours and add a logo to brand CloudCannon as your own.
     icon: wireframing
 ---